luchsonice/2024_MLOps_1/reports/README.md

 > Answer:
 In the is project we have all run the code locally and tested models.
 We have also helped each other with both writing and debugging code. <br />
 s194369: was in charge of initial setup (including cookiecutter, code and Weights and Biases and github), Compute Engine (training models/ sweeps), Continous Integration (Cloud Build, Container Regsitry and Cloud Run) and report writing. <br />
 s194340: Was in charge of setting up the data, implemented hydra(which we choose later not to use).
-Version control for the data (dvc).
-Also worked on the make files as well as the configuration. <br \>
+Version control for the data (DVC).
+Also worked on the make files as well as the configuration.
+And helped with report and deploying the model. <br \>
 s194331: Was in carge of pytorch lighting, and wrote unit tests.
-For deploying the model and setting up Fast API.
+Helped with deploying the model and setting up Fast API.
 And also helped with writing the report.   <br />
 s194349: In charge of the report, work on github workfolw and version control.
 Good coding practice, as well as the initinal docker image.
 Also helped with deploying the model.